TechTalkFridays/eks-kube-prometheus/engineering/README.md

 # morty monitoring stack

-Contains argo applications that deploy the monitoring stack for the morty cluster.
+Contains argo applications that deploy the monitoring stack for the engineering cluster.

 - alertmanager
 - grafana